 And when I say ‘school story” I mean stories devoted to life in British boarding schools.
 It’s a genre usually considered to be either antique or extinct but what is Harry Potter if not a perfect example of the species — just with, you know wizards and such.
 School stories have never been particularly popular in America, no doubt due to our (relative) lack of same sex educational institutions where students lived during the school year.
-The closest the US has come to this are boys novels, movies and comics set in military academies.
+The closest the US has to this are boys novels, movies and comics set in military academies.

 The Greyfriar School stories usually focused on The Famous Five (no relation to Enid Blyton’s more famous Famous Five); Harry Wharton, Bob Cherry, Hurree Singh, Frank Nugent and Johnny Bull.
-They were your standard issue squad of virtuous British boys who invariably became involved in adventures revolving around sport, mysteries and the uncovering of foreign spy rings which conveniently enough tended to operat campus adjacent.
+They were your standard issue squad of virtuous British boys who invariably became involved in adventures revolving around a sport, mysteries and the uncovering of foreign spy rings which conveniently enough tended to operate campus adjacent.
 At first Bunter just provided occasional comic relief to their exploits, as you can see from a 1950′s Greyfriar story from the weekly Sun.

 But Bunter quickly became the break out star of the feature, spinning off into his humorous one-pages, but he still had time to frequently dominate the Greyfriar feature. as seen here in “Billy Bunter’s Birthday”.
 If you first experience Bunter drawn as a complete cartoon grotesque it’s really more than a little disturbing seeing him drawn in a more realistic fashion.

-Even if Bunter’s actions are indefensible, after seeing them kick him down a flight of stairs it’s kind of hard not to see ‘The Famous Five’ as a bunch of toffy nosed bastards.
-But Bunter would have his revenge…The Famous Five disappeared without a trace and when The Magnet ended in 1940 Bunter transferred to Knockout and then Valiant and then TV Comic (I’ve yet to find a copy of TV Comic that had a Billy Bunter strip in it, but hope springs eternal).
+Even if Bunter’s actions are indefensible, after seeing him kicked him down a flight of stairs it’s kind of hard not to see ‘The Famous Five’ as a bunch of toffy nosed bastards.
+But Bunter would have his revenge…The Famous Five disappeared without a trace, and when The Magnet ended in 1940 Bunter transferred to Knockout and then Valiant and then TV Comic (I’ve yet to find a copy of TV Comic that had a Billy Bunter strip in it, but hope springs eternal).
 And the rest of the Greyfriar boys became just nameless extras; it was Bunter’s world, they were just living in it.

 And finally, for today anyway, here’s a couple more Billy Bunter strips from Comet which for reasons beyond understanding used a Prince Valiant format of pictures and block of text plus word balloons.
-Which seems an unecessarily suspenders and belt sort of format hybrid, to me, anyway.
+Which seems an unnecessarily suspenders and belt sort of format hybrid, to me, anyway.

 — Steve Bennett